 Hunting sites include flowers, natural bee nests and apiaries.

 Adults feed on nectar, but larvae feed on bees provided by mother at time of egg-laying.
 Many species prey especially on sweat bees (family Halictidae

 ), but at least one European species favors honeybees (Apis mellifera

-The common "European" Beewolf is actually widespread virtually everywhere in tropical, subtropical and warm temperates regions, not only of Europe, but in Africa and Asia too.
+The common "European" Beewolf is widespread in tropical to warm temperates regions of Eurasia and Africa.